 Streamlining traditional districts responsible for Wilmington public education is a key part of the process needed to focus responsibility and leadership for the education of Wilmington students.
 The Commission's recommendations will consolidate more than 50 percent of Wilmington's students in a single school district, thereby enhancing both accountability and alignment of instructional programs.
+It is not the only step that is needed, however.
 It is not the only part, however.
 Collaboration among charters, among districts, and among charters and districts must be improved and sustained.
 A complementary part of the Commission's mandate is to actively promote and support such collaboration, so that the sum of the public education assets represented by the diversity of Wilmington schools can benefit more students in more ways than at any time in the past or present.